 Conservation and management of culturally and economically important species rely on monitoring programs to provide accurate and robust estimates of population size.
 Numerous projects to restore and protect channel and riparian habitat have been implemented on the Yakima River in coordination with reintroduction/supplementation programs.
-Quantifying and understanding whether juvenile out-migration or Smolt-to-Adult-Return (SAR) are increased/decreased over time, or which stocks perform better, are fundamental questions in determining whether species management and production goals are being reached.
+Quantifying and understanding whether juvenile outmigration or Smolt-to-Adult-Return (SAR) are increased/decreased over time, or which stocks perform better, are fundamental questions in determining whether species management and production goals are being reached.

-Outmigrating smolts have been monitored since 1983 at the Chandler Diversion Canal in the Yakima River at Prosser, Washington (Figures 2 and 3).
-The diversion is located downstream from all Spring Chinook, Summer Chinook, Coho and Steelhead spawning and juvenile rearing areas in the Yakima River Basin.
-The Chandler monitoring facility improvements over the years have made it possible to count all species entering the juvenile bypass system each year from January into July, encompassing the entire juvenile (smolts) out-migration period.
+Outmigrating smolts have been monitored since 1983 at the Chandler Diversion Canal in the Yakima River at Prosser, Washington (Figures 2 -4).
+The diversion canal is located downstream from all Spring Chinook, Summer Chinook, Coho and Steelhead spawning and juvenile rearing areas in the Yakima River Basin.
+Improvements at the Chandler Juvenile Monitoring Macility (CJMF) over the years have made it possible to count all species entering the juvenile bypass system each year from January into July, encompassing the entire juvenile (smolt) outmigration period.
 Winter operations are made possible by the dual purpose of the canal, which supplies a hydroelectric plant as well as an irrigation district.
 Chandler Diversion canal typically conveys 1000 cfs with a maximum of 1500 cfs over the course of a year.
-Most of the portions of the water are used for irrigation and the remaining portion is returned to the Yakima River eleven miles downstream at the Chandler Powerhouse.
-The Yakima River at Prosser is characterized by a high spring runoff peaking in March, and low summer flows reaching a minimum in August however, there is a tremendous variation in this flow pattern and the timing of high or low flows among several years.
+Water not used for irrigation is returned to the Yakima River eleven miles downstream at the Chandler Powerhouse.
+The Yakima River at Prosser is characterized by a high spring runoff peaking in March, and low summer flows reaching a minimum in August, but there is wide variation in this flow pattern and the timing of high and low flows from year to year.

-At the present Chandler Juvenile Monitoring Facility, fish are counted from the portion of the river flow that is diverted into the irrigation canal and then into the juvenile fish bypass system.
-The monitoring data collected at the facility from January into July every year can be useful to determine the status and trends of different species at the out-migrating smolt stage, identify potential life-cycle bottlenecks, and evaluate the effectiveness of ongoing reintroduction and habitat improvement actions on population dynamics.
-The number of smolts of different species that out-migrate from the river basin can be influenced by several environmental factors such as water temperature and river flows.
-River flow of the Yakima River is highly regulated and modified due to a number of large reservoirs in the Yakima basin that have been developed to store water during the high flow season and release water as required for irrigation and maintenance of ecological processes during summer months.
-River flows vary by year and day-by-day within a season.
-Reducing the river flow during the fish outmigration period can be detrimental to juvenile survival and the rate of outmigration.
-Several studies showed that peak flows can cue fish to out-migrate so that river flow pulses (higher temporal variability of river flow) can provide a greater opportunity for smolt movement downstream and to survival to the ocean.
-Relying entirely on annual totals may obscure how out-migrating smolt populations are affected by river flow in the Yakima Basin.
+At the CJMF, fish are counted from the portion of river flow that is diverted into the irrigation canal and then into the juvenile fish bypass system.
+The monitoring data collected at the facility over the 6-month outmigration period can be useful to determine the status and trends of different species and runs at the outmigrating smolt stage, identify potential life-cycle bottlenecks, and evaluate the effectiveness of ongoing reintroduction and habitat improvement actions on population dynamics.
+The number of smolts of different species that outmigrate from the river basin are influenced by the numbers and fecundity of spawners and by the conditions their progeny encounter before and during outmigration, including river water temperature and river flows.
+Yakima River flow is modified by storage and releases from five large reservoirs in YKFP Project Year 2020 M&E Annual Report, Appendix C, Chandler Certification the upper Yakima Basin, and by irrigation and hydropower withdrawals and return flow.
+Under various agreements, minimum flows below storage and diversion dams are maintained to sustain ecological processes during periods of low natural runoff.
+Snowmelt exacerbated by occasional rain-on-snow events causes considerable variation in the flow of unregulated tributaries and in the Yakima River itself from November through June.
+When irrigation demand exceeds this runoff during the fish outmigration period, unnatural delays and poor outmigration survival can result.
+Studies of the relationship of river flow and outmigration have shown that river flow pulses from natural events and reservoir releases can accelerate smolt movement downstream and enhance survival to the ocean.
+Relying entirely on annual outmigration totals may obscure the role of in-season flow fluctuations and the importance of flow pulses during this critical period.